majek/fluxcapacitor/README.md

     $ ./fluxcapacitor -- sleep 12

 it will finish instantly.
-Cool, ha?
+Cool, huh?
 To illustrate this:

     $ time sleep 12
     real    0m12.003s